crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/common-attack-targets/README.md

 ---
-description: >-
-  This section explains common cyber attack targets and associated attack vectors and vulnerabilities
+description: This section explores common cyber attack targets and associated attack vectors and vulnerabilities
 ---

 # Common attack targets

 ## Learning objectives <a href="#learning-objectives" id="learning-objectives"></a>

-* Become familiar with...
+* Become familiar with common cyber attack targets and associated attack vectors and vulnerabilities

-This section discusses
+This section explores common cyber attack targets and associated attack vectors and vulnerabilities.

 ## Topics covered in this section